Taku Morishita

-Taku Morishita (森下 卓, Morishita Taku) is a Japanese professional shogi player, ranked 9-dan.
-He is a former director of the Japanese Shogi Association, and is currently serving as an executive director.
+Taku Morishita (森下 卓, Morishita Taku) is a Japanese professional shogi player ranked 9-dan.
+He is a former director of the Japanese Shogi Association, and has been serving as the association's executive director since May 2017.

 Early life

 Taku Morishita was born in Kokura, Kitakyushu on July 10, 1966.
 In September 1978, he entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under guidance of shogi professional Motoji Hanamura.
 He was promoted to the 1-dan in June 1981, and obtained professional status and the rank of 4-dan in September 1983.